 Yeah, me too.
 I would have the same question to you.

 The interesting way, what is happening here, in this conversation you have with those non-human entities, I think it's something that is very fashionable right now in the arts.
 This following kind of a stream that was a philosophical stream, we're very influenced by the literature that was created some years ago with Bruno Latour, that hit us somehow in our brains by opening up to others.
 And it's something that we are not so much aware of.

-And in some years, we will touch our and say, how could we put animals in cages and there will be a new respect that will be the new normal, and right now we are far away from it.
+And in some years, we will touch our foreheads and say, how could we put animals in cages and there will be a new respect that will be the new normal, and right now we are far away from it.
 This process of bringing in the others into the arts, again, will be a long process.
 Of course, we start making shows with those entities and we interview them, we bring it on stage and we kind of make a first contact.
 And then the next step will be how can we actually be together?
 Maybe, thanks to the arts we got there.
 But then it's also the question, how do we live together as an extension of those art pieces.

-And I found this place that is called which is in n Switzerland.
+And I found this place that is called Shanju Lab, which is in Gimel in Switzerland.
 They also do artistic projects and they are having a circus school.
 They work with children, and they have a lot of animals.
 But those animals they are living together in a kind of a cohabitation.
 It’s like when you have flatmates, they have those flatmates that are quite different.
 So they, they go to the maximum of diversity within one flat, let's say, or one stable.
 And there is also kind of a very soft transition to the human space.
 So they live very closely to those animals.
 And they work with those animals, but the work is also not so much separated from their living.

 And that's a place where we have those dance sessions together with the animals, where we always discuss afterwards what is actually happening, do they really want to dance with us?
 Or are we forcing them to be in our new logic and this fun thing also to, our motivation actually to open up, but where is their interest and their needs?
 And how can they have a profit out of the situation?
 And so maybe that's a good moment for you now, to introduce your work to this conversation.

 Daniel 22:37

-Well, if what you're describing is motivated by the question of how to involvethe others”, quote unquote, into our lives, I would say that the motivation for me initially was the opposite, whereby I was interested in how do I put myself aside and start to be able to sense what it's like to be an other?
+Well, if what you're describing is motivated by the question of how to involve “the others”, quote unquote, into our lives, I would say that the motivation for me initially was the opposite, whereby I was interested in how do I put myself aside and start to be able to sense what it's like to be an other?
 Because that question was really bothering me in a couple of earlier works, where I just find it really a big challenge to ask myself or somebody in the audience, to practice seeing things in a different way.
 To imagine for a while that you are not, you don't have to watch it as yourself, but what it might be like to watch it from a different point of view.